vhack0679/splash_app/README.md

-# splash_app
+# splash_screen_app
-Creating a splash  using Java  with Android studio
+# Creating a splash screen using Java  with Android studio